Set up subscriptions so customers can buy the same product on a recurring basis.

 By default, subscriptions renew indefinitely.
 You may want to cancel a subscription, cancel a single order, or delay a subscription renewal.

-Manage a customer's subscription from their Customer Account:
+Manage a customer's subscription from their customer account:

 - Find and click the customer whose subscription you want to cancel.

-- Click the Subscriptions tab.
+- Click the Recurring tab.

 Delay a subscription renewal